 \no and

-One can easily check that $A$ and $B$ are tensorial, meaning that their value at a point depends only on the vector at the point, not on the local extension to local vector fields.
+One can easily check that the values $A$ and $B$ at a point only depend on the vector at the point and not on the local extension to local vector fields (more precisely $B$ is a tensor and $A$ is a quadratic bundle map).
 We begin with the following observation (which originally appeared for metric contact 3-manifolds in \cite{EKM-sphere}).

 \begin{lemma} Under the hypotheses of Proposition~\ref{prop:levi-form}, we have